 - Removing excessive rights, elevating privileges to applications, not users

-- Using rules to blacklist, whitelists, and greylist applications without managing massive database of signatures
+- Using rules to block list, allow list, and grey list applications without managing massive database of signatures

 - Providing vulnerability and risk visibility into applications targeted for privilege elevation